openownership/data-standard/docs/schema/guidance/record-ids.rst

 The identity of a relationship is constituted by the identities of its subject and interested party.
 Therefore the value of a relationship record identifier MAY be a function of: the record identifiers of its subject and interested party, plus the identity of the subject of the beneficial ownership network in which the relationship appears.

-Record identifiers are used for :ref:`representing-bo` and for :ref:`guidance-updating-data`.
+Record identifiers are used for :ref:`representing-bo` and for :ref:`information-updates`.

 Example scenario
 ----------------